traja-team/traja/paper/paper.md

 is the Euclidean distance between two positions in adjacent time samples.

-[^6]: 4 x 4 Hz x 60 seconds x 60 minutes x 24 hours x 3 features (x,y, and time)
+[^6]: 4 x 4 Hz x 60 seconds x 60 minutes x 24 hours x 3 features (x, y, and time)

 ![Velocity histogram from one day of mouse activity.[]{label="fig:velocity-hist"}](./images/velocitylog.png){#fig:velocity-hist width=50%}

 ### Speed
 Speed or velocity is the first derivative of centroids with respect to time.
-Peak velocity in a home cage environment is perhaps less interesting than a distribution of velocity observations, as in Figure [4](#fig:velocity-hist){reference-type="ref" reference="fig:velocity-hist"}.
+Peak velocity in a home cage environment is perhaps less interesting than a distribution of velocity observations, as in Figure [5](#fig:velocity-hist){reference-type="ref" reference="fig:velocity-hist"}.
 Additionally, noise can be eliminated from velocity calculations by using a minimal distance moved threshold, as demonstrated in [@shenk_automated_2020].
 This allows identifying broad-scale behaviors such as cage crossings.

 ### Turn Angles
 Turn angles are the angle between the movement vectors of two consecutive samples.
 They can be calculated with `calc_turn_angles`.